google/or-tools/ortools/dotnet/README.md

 ## Requirement

-The library is compiled against `netstandard2.0`, so you'll only need:
+The library is compiled against `netcoreapp3.1` and 'net6.0', so you'll only need:

-* .Net Core SDK >= 3.1 LTS
+* .Net Core 3.1 LTS SDK
+* .Net 6.0 LTS SDK

+note: We won't/can't rely on VS 2019 since we want a portable cross-platform [`dotnet/cli`](https://github.com/dotnet/cli) pipeline.

 ## Directory Layout

 * [`Google.OrTools.runtime.linux-x64`](Google.OrTools.runtime.linux-x64)
-  Contains the .Net Standard 2.0 native project for the rid linux-x64.
+  Contains the .Net Standard 2.1 native project for the rid linux-x64.
 * [`Google.OrTools.runtime.osx-x64`](Google.OrTools.runtime.osx-x64)
-  Contains the .Net Standard 2.0 native project for the rid osx-x64.
+  Contains the .Net Standard 2.1 native project for the rid osx-x64.
 * [`Google.OrTools.runtime.win-x64`](Google.OrTools.runtime.win-x64)
-  Contains the .Net Standard 2.0 native project for the rid win-x64.
+  Contains the .Net Standard 2.1 native project for the rid win-x64.
-* [`Google.OrTools`](Google.OrTools) Is the .Net Standard 2.0 meta-package which
+* [`Google.OrTools`](Google.OrTools) Is the .Net Standard 2.1 meta-package which
   should depends on all previous available packages and contains the Reference Assembly.